Comparison

 SnapAction

-AI screenshot analysis identifies resources, recovers missing links with web search, stores cards locally with SwiftData, and surfaces actions like Open, Directions, Call, Calendar, or Copy.
+AI analysis identifies the resource inside a screenshot, recovers canonical links with web search, stores typed cards locally, and surfaces one-tap actions like Open, Directions, Call, Calendar, or Copy.

 Apple Notes